-Innovation and investment by the mobile industry continues to have an enormous impact on the lives of billions of people around the world.
+Innovation and investment by the mobile industry continue to have an enormous impact on the lives of billions of people around the world.
 Mobile doesn’t just deliver connectivity, it empowers people through an ever-growing range of mobile-enabled services.
-Currently there are 3.5 billion unique mobile subscribers worldwide, but this figures is set to grow to 4.6 billion by 2020, representing 60 per cent of the world’s population.

-The GSMA leads several programmes that are shaping the continued growth and development of the sector.
-From embedded SIM technology for Internet of Things applications to mobile identity and payment solutions, these initiatives are laying the foundations of an increasingly connected, mobile world.
+The GSMA leads several programmes in key growth areas that present significant benefits for consumers and clear opportunities for mobile operators.
+From supporting the development of mobile identity solutions to helping operators prepare for a 5G future, these initiatives are laying the foundations of an increasingly connected, mobile world.

 IoT involves connecting devices to the internet across multiple networks to allow them to communicate with us, applications and each other.
 It will add intelligence to devices that we make use of on a daily basis and in turn deliver positive impacts to both the economy and broader society.

 We are set to see rapid growth in IoT over the coming years.
-According to GSMA Intelligence, the number of cellular Machine-to-Machine connections is expected to have reached just under one billion by 2020.
-However, this will still represent a small portion of the overall market as Juniper Research predicts that by 2020, the total number of IoT devices will have grown to 38.5 billion.
+According to GSMA Intelligence, the number of cellular machine-to-machine (M2M) connections is expected to have reached just under one billion by 2020.
+However, this will still represent a small portion of the overall market, as Machina Research predicts that the total number of IoT devices will have grown to 22.6 billion by 2020.

-The GSMA, through its Connected Living programme, is encouraging the development of the nascent IoT ecosystem by working to define industry standards, promote interoperability and encourage governments to create a supportive environment that will speed the growth of IoT globally.
+The GSMA, through its IoT programme, is encouraging the development of the nascent IoT ecosystem by working to define industry standards, promote interoperability and encourage governments to create a supportive environment that will speed the growth of IoT globally.